dt665m/gosocks5/README.md

-# Modified from github.com/armon/go-socks5
+# Golang SOCKS5

 - Tested on Go 1.10
 - A naive server is included in cmd/server
-- net/http's client responds to HTTP_PROXY environment variable.
+- net/http's client can do SOCKS5 when HTTP_PROXY environment variable is set.
 An example is given in cmd/testclient

 # Example
 ```go